timberwoof/HunterDrone/README.md

 "Indexes" are vectors of 0-based integers that correspond with these locations.
 The z component of the vectors is always the cruising altiude.

+Communication with RLV relays complicates the control flow.
+The flight functions are blocking calls, so messages pile up.
+The normal Patrol flight has these steps:

+In the Timer, with command set to "PATROL": pickAnAdjacentIndex rotateAzimuthToIndex flyToIndex llSensor

+The control thread is picked up in sensor: isAvatarInIgnoreArea - if it is, ignore that avatar llMessageLinked SCAN_START - to start the scanner beam particles isAvatarInGroup inmateGroupKey - flyToAvatar carryAvatarSomewhere